 The trailer for this comedy gives you fair warning.
-Sarah Jessica and Hugh in Wyoming!
+Sarah Jessica Parker and Hugh Grant in Wyoming!
 Bear attack!
 Dealing with hicks!
 With guns!
 However, the trailer doesn’t show the best bits of the movie, because there are no best bits.
 It doesn’t contain spoilers because there is literally nothing to spoil.

 “Surely that’s hyperbole?!”I hear you cry.
 “You’re exaggerating for comic effect.”
 No. For an alleged rom-com, this film is as free of laughs and romance as say, TERMINATOR 4.
 The comic leads, both of whom have been funny in other movies, go through the motions.
 Or as my film buddy, Sparky said, “They’re phoning it in.”
 And they were.
 From the inner moons of Jupiter.